heptarch/heptarch.github.io/projects.md

   <summary>
 <div style="background-color: #202229 ; padding: 15px; margin:-5px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">
-<span style="font-variant: small-caps">Pax.</span> Total
+<span style="font-variant: small-caps">Pax.</span> Decentralized money
-decentralization is a cool idea but cryptocurrencies tend to be slow and effectively centralizzed in reality.
-Project to design a scalable, secure, and partially centralized financial instrument, with a side helping of policy.
+is a cool idea but tends to be slow, expensive and effectively centralized in practice.
+Project to explore the scalability, security, and policy implication of untrusted centralization.
 </div>
   </summary>
   <p>